Bike Yoke Revive Review

 When it comes to setup, the Revive is relatively easy, on par with the other posts that have a similar cable attachment style.
 Like any internally routed dropper post, the most difficult part of the process is routing the housing through the frame.
 Once we got the housing in place, the remainder of the setup took approximately 10 to 15 minutes.

-Installing the cable is as simple as cutting the housing to length, threading the cable through the remote and into the housing and cutting the cable to the appropriate length.
-Once the cable is installed, you attach the locking barrel to the cut end of the cable, place the barrel in the cradle on the actuator, slide the cable through the slotted cable stop, and seat the housing in the bottom of the post.
+Installing the cable is as simple as cutting the housing to length, threading the cable through the remote, and into the housing and cutting the cable to the appropriate length.
+Once the cable is installed, you attach the locking barrel to the cut end of the cable, place the barrel in the cradle on the actuator, slide the cable through the slotted housing stop, and seat the housing in the bottom of the post.
 (Don't worry, the instructions break this down further.)
-Once those steps are completed you can insert the post into the seat tube and attach the remote lever to the handlebar.
+Once those steps are completed, you can insert the post into the seat tube and attach the remote lever to the handlebar.

 The Triggy remote lever is matchmaker compatible, but it also comes with its own collar that you can use with any brake system.
 The included collar is not hinged, so you have to remove your grip to slide it into position.

 When it comes to mountain bike parts, you typically get what you pay for.
 If you pay for the Revive, you get one of the best dropper seatposts on the market.
 At a retail price of $450, it doesn't come cheap, but it does offer the performance you'd expect at that price.